Provisioning the Sailboat

 We couldn’t cross the border quite yet.

-Instead, we had to call in an order for an alternator from the nearest marine supply store, turn around, pick it up, and install it.
+Instead, we had to call the nearest marine supply store, place an order for a new alternator, turn around, pick it up, and install it.

-We also had to restock just enough food to get us back to the border, plus hope the weather did not interfere and cause us to anchor out somewhere without food (which did happen).
+We also had to restock just enough food to get us back to the border, plus hope the weather did not interfere and cause us to anchor out somewhere without food (which actually happened).

-If I could share the provisioning lessons I gleaned, it might go something like this…
+If I could remind myself of the provisioning lessons I learned, it might go something like this…

-I must remind myself that the captain is actually the one legally required to keep everyone safe and alive, so I can stop fretting about all I know nothing about.
+The captain is the one who is actually legally required to keep everyone safe and alive—not me.
+He literally has the final word.
+This means I do not need to fret about all I know nothing about.

-Thank goodness the captain loves to grind coffee by hand, then pour hot water over the grounds, while filtering it through unbleached paper.
-Simplicity.
+It’s lovely when the captain loves to grind coffee by hand, pour hot water over the grounds, and filter it through unbleached paper.
+I loved that simplicity.

-When the captain wants to use multiple favorite mugs throughout the day, the minimalist in me can quietly make the counter look pretty around those mugs.
-It’s all okay.
+When the captain wants to use multiple favorite mugs throughout the day, the minimalist in me can quietly make the counter look pretty around all those mugs.
+It’s going to be okay.

-Choice Japanese Green tea is so perfectly smooth and mild, found just about anywhere I couldn’t find true ceremonial matcha tea (I couldn’t find true ceremonial tea anywhere).
+Choice Japanese Green tea is so perfectly mild and smooth, found just about anywhere that I couldn’t find true ceremonial matcha tea (I couldn’t find true ceremonial matcha tea anywhere).

-Other green teas were too acidic for my tummy, especially while sailing on water.
-But the captain happily drank them all up—not wasting a drop or noticing the difference.
+Other green teas were too acidic for my tummy, especially while sailing.
+But the captain will happily drink them all up, not wasting a drop, nor notice the difference.

 I loved using garlic, ginger, and turmeric powders (they were allowed across borders, plus made cleanup easy), as well as white and black pepper.
 They seasoned many a meal.

-I loved chopping the stems of cilantro and parsley, placing them inside a short (16 oz. wide-mouth) canning jar with filtered water … to keep them fresh as long as possible.
+I loved chopping the ends off cilantro and parsley, placing them inside a short glass canning or measuring jar with filtered water … to keep them fresh as long as possible.

 Apples seemed to last forever on the boat.
-They were perfect atop cereal, diced into hearty bean salads (for affordable sweetness, in place of expensive currents), or dipped in nut butter.
+They were perfect on cereal, diced into bean salads (for affordable sweetness, in place of expensive/hard-to-find currents), or dipped in nut butter.

-Baby potatoes and sweet potatoes tasted like a comforting delicacy, sprinkled with garlic.
+Baby potatoes and sweet potatoes tasted like a comforting delicacy, sprinkled with garlic powder.
 Avocados, too.

 Onions were used daily.
-I began placing them in such a way (turning them) to allow more airflow, so they’d stay fresh and not soften.
+I loved storing them in a bowl, but it was important to place them in such a way (turn them) to allow for more airflow, to stay fresh, to not soften.

-I placed stainless bowls over crushed ice in the icebox to serve as our refrigeration.
-The ice didn’t last long, but it worked just enough.
+Stainless bowls over crushed ice in the “icebox” served as refrigeration.
+The ice didn’t necessarily last long, but “just enough.”
+And that was okay.

-Before placing produce in the stainless bowls, I’d chop the stems of the greens and clean up the produce.
-Then I’d add filtered water to the bottom of those stainless bowls.
+Before placing produce in the stainless bowls (in the “icebox”), I’d chop the stems off the greens and clean up the produce.
+I added filtered water to the bottom of each stainless bowl, as well.

-I nestled wide-mouth (32 oz.) canning jars together in such a way that they could not fall over or clash (break).
+On the shelf behind the seating, I nestled wide-mouth (32 oz.) canning jars so they could not clash or fall (break).
 They stored everything from filtered water to grains, lentils, nuts, and seeds.

-I know glass is likely a big no-no on boats, but the canning jars really worked well due to the space they were securely nestled into, plus the paper towel cushioning I added under them.
+Even though glass is likely a big no-no on boats, the canning jars really worked well due to the space they were securely nestled into, plus the thick paper towel cushioning I added under them.

 With mold an issue on boats, I could see through those jars to ensure the contents remained fresh and clean—and I could lift them to ensure the paper towels were not getting moldy.

 No matter what kind of taco shells I bought, or how well they remained fully sealed, they always tasted stale.
-But that never mattered when avocados and salsa were involved.
+But that never matters when avocados and salsa are involved.

 Canned pineapple (purchased on sale) seems to make endless things better in a million different ways.
-I highly recommend.
+Keep an eye out for those sales.

 Canned mushrooms were such a lifesaver for meals throughout the trip.
-They added bulk, chewiness, and so much flavor.
-Fresh is always better, but mold would have been an issue.
+They added bulk, chewiness, and so much hearty flavor.
+Fresh is better, but mold would have been an issue.

-Some marinas are so small and so remote that every purchase is literally three times more expensive than normal.
-But when you’re hungry, it’s okay—you buy their cute linen tote, too.
+Some marinas are so small and so remote that every purchase costs literally three times more than normal.
+But when you’re hungry, that’s okay—you buy their cute linen tote, too.
+Memories.

 Lotus Foods Rice Ramen—with flavor packets—beckon the captain.
-He must have that comfort.
+He must have that comfort, no matter what anyone says.
 It only takes minutes to prepare, minimizing boat condensation.

-When we wanted to enjoy potatoes or spaghetti (lots of boiling water = lots of condensation), we’d wait for a warm day, leave all the hatches open, and cook everything as early as possible.
+When wanting to enjoy potatoes or spaghetti (long boiling time = lots of condensation), one can wait for a warm day, leave all the hatches open, and cook everything early in the day.

 Veggie sushi is sometimes the tastiest treat at grocery stores near marinas.

-When we discovered we’d run out of propane a day away from the nearest marina, canned olives, canned asparagus, and artichoke hearts tasted scrumptious.
+When we accidentally ran out of propane a day away from the nearest marina, canned olives, canned asparagus, and artichoke hearts tasted scrumptious.
+I will happily repeat.